DeeCarter7/Azire/README.md

 - Enterprise identity fundamentals

 ## Why This Lab Matters
 Active Directory is a critical component of enterprise environments and a frequent target during cyber attacks.
 Understanding how AD is built, replicated, and managed is essential for SOC analysts, blue team members, and IT professionals.
+It documents not just what was built, but how challenges were identified and resolved, reflecting real-world troubleshooting and learning.

 ## Documentation
 See **Azure_Active_Directory_Lab.pdf** for a full step-by-step breakdown of what was built and why.